 It’s very hard to give up a boat that we put so much work and love into.
 But as my grandfather always said, “love people, not things.”
 A boat is just a tool we use to explore nature and fulfill dreams.
 And after 7 years we had enough experience to know what we’d want in a second boat for near-year-round cruising / living aboard in the Pacific Northwest:

-- A bigger berth (bed) that we can both sleep in without scrunched toes (like in our C&C’s v-berth) or no shoulder space (the aft quarterberth).
+- A bigger berth that we can both sleep in without scrunched toes or limited shoulder space.

 - More storage space